crosleyzack/daily_wallpaper/README.md

 # random_desktop_quote
 Generates a background on restart which picks and image and quote.

-Run `install.sh` to install necessary requirements.
+Run `install.sh` to setup execution on startup and cron.

 Put desired base wallpapers in `wallpapers` directory and quotes in `quotes.json` (schema below).

 Run `server.sh` on startup. `install.sh` places a `.desktop` file in `$XDG_CONFIG_HOME/autostart` to execute this file automatically.

 Execute `wallpaper_cron.sh` to setup a daily cronjob to regenerate desktops, in addition to on startup.

+`create_wallpaper.sh` will execute in a docker container to generate the image, requiring no local installs.

 # Quotes Schema